maxtoroq/maxtoroq.github.io/_posts/2008-12-25-hello-berkeley-db-xml-on-net.md

 comments: off
 ---

-If you're not familiar with [Berkeley DB XML][1] (BDB XML), it is an open source embeddable XML database engine that provides support for XQuery access.
+If you're not familiar with [Berkeley DB XML][1] (BDB XML), it's an open source embeddable XML database engine that provides support for XQuery access.

 The official BDB XML distribution provides the library in the C++, Java, Perl, Python, PHP, and Tcl languages.
 Sadly, no .NET version.

 I tried to look for a third-party .NET library and found [this one][2] from Parthenon Computing.
 The problem with this product is that it doesn’t seem up-to-date with .NET 2.0 and the most recent versions of BDB XML.
-Also it's free only for non-commercial use.
+Also it's free for non-commercial use only.

 Since I couldn’t find any other .NET libraries I started to think what I could do with the existing ones, and it occurred to me I could cross-compile the Java version using [IKVM.NET][3].
 Because I use IKVM all the time with [Saxon XSLT/XQuery][4] I trust and have a good opinion of this product.

 Running the IKVM compiler is very simple.
-For this task you have to grab db.jar and dbxml.jar (available from the official BDB XML distribution) and execute this command:
+For this task you have to grab db.jar and dbxml.jar (available from the official BDB XML distribution) and execute the following command:

 ```shell
 ikvmc -out:dbxml_net.dll db.jar dbxml.jar